The-McGrail-Foundation/MIMEDefang-website/content/categories/snippets/spf_check.md

 Title: How can I check SPF records for incoming mail?
 Date: 2026-06-27 10:01:00
 Category: snippets
+Description: Perl filter snippet to check SPF records for incoming mail using md_spf_verify and act on pass/fail/softfail results.
 Tags: Authentication
 Num: 007
 Status: published